 Another very hot day.
 I set off in shorts, but soon changed into slacks again when my legs started burning.
 We had to walk 20 km. back to Scharnitz, following the river Isar from the source and watching it change into a foaming torrent.
 At midday we stopped for a meal and a paddle.

-Return to Scharnitz and the end of the holiday was celebrated with a grand meal at a hotel and a change into clean clothes jealously saved for this moment. and to two anisco boold boots as well broken in.
+Return to Scharnitz and the end of the holiday was celebrated with a grand meal at a hotel and a change into clean clothes jealously saved for this moment. and to two and soo boold

 Saturday